brokenthorn/mssql-database-backup-service/README.md

    the same folder as the service EXE.
 1. Set up SQL command jobs by editing `sql_commands.json`.
 There is an example file provided in this repository.
+1. Customize the `SmtpClientSettings` section of the config in the `appsettings.json` file.
+   `AdminEmail` is the email address to which to send notifications of errors and other information that occurs outside of jobs (like when the service is started or stopped).
 1. Install and start the service by running

    ```sh